techidaily/site-games-able/source/_posts/boosting-game-performance-on-series-sx-through-expertly-setup-vrr-settings.md

 ## What Is Variable Refresh Rate?

- Variable refresh rate is a feature on the Xbox Series X|S that operates similarly to the way that[VSync (or Vertical Sync) impacts games](https://www.makeuseof.com/what-is-vsync-vertical-sync-impact-games/) on your PC.
+ Variable refresh rate is a feature on the Xbox Series X|S that operates similarly to the way that [VSync (or Vertical Sync) impacts games](https://www.makeuseof.com/what-is-vsync-vertical-sync-impact-games/) on your PC.
 Both settings work to ensure that your game's frame rate doesn’t exceed your display monitor's refresh rate.

  When your game's FPS surpasses your monitor's capabilities, the image suffers.
 If you’ve ever seen the different parts that make up your image not quite lining up right, then you have witnessed screen-tearing first-hand.
 It usually occurs along the horizontal axis and splits your screen into two or more parts.